ClusterFights/MunchMan/Level_3_MiniWheat/fpga/impl/gpio_out/README.md

 This is a very simple design that echos the values coming in on pins 1-4 of the JC Pmod connector to the 4 leds.

+Testing show that the RPI output pin can be toggled at a rate close to 30MHz.

 It is implemented using the Xilinx Vivado 2018.2 tools running on Ubuntu 16.04 OS.